tinted-theming/home/builder.md

 The other option is exposing a software library other developers may use to assist developing more complex base16-compatible tooling.

-As above, the library MUST a single feature: building templates.
+As above, the library MUST implement single feature: building templates.

 This exposed library, or any internal code, has no specific required structure.